What Is Automobile Negligence?

 Every state tells drivers how they are expected to behave behind the wheel.
 In some situations, the violation of a traffic law leads to a “presumption” of negligence.

 In these circumstances, a defendant in a personal injury case will need to prove that he or she was not negligent – rather than requiring the plaintiff to prove the defendant’s negligence.

 Behaviors that lead to a presumption of negligence include but are not limited to:

 -driving on the left side of the road

 -violating the right-of-way rules, especially a pedestrian’s right of way

 Every driver can be a better driver, but the only driver you can do anything about is you.
-If you are injured in Central Florida by a negligent driver despite your own best efforts to drive safely, consider discussing your legal rights and options – which may include a personal injury lawsuit – with an experienced Orlando personal injury attorney.
+If you are injured by a negligent driver despite your own best efforts to drive safely, consider discussing your legal rights and options – which may include a personal injury lawsuit – with an experienced Edinburgh personal injury attorney.
 You may receive compensation for your medical care, lost wages, and all other accident and injury-related losses and damages.